insin/nwb/docs/Commands.md

 Builds for publishing to npm.

-Passing an argument for `entry` allows you to customise the entry point for the UMD build of your app.

-- An ES5 build will be created in `lib/`
+- A build which uses CommonJS modules will be created in `lib/`
-- By default, an ES6 modules build will be created in `es/`
+- By default, a build which uses ES modules will also be created in `es/`
-- If enabled, UMD builds will be created in `umd/`
+- If enabled via configuration, UMD builds for global `<script>` tag usage will be created in `umd/`

 **Feature Toggles:**